CASLM Notice of Information Practices

 • in partnership with educational institutions provides field placement practicums for social worker students, child and youth worker students, and other students engaged in studies that support the work of child welfare such as doctors and lawyers, and

-• agrees to participate in sound and ethically based research subject to applicable regulations.
+• agrees to be guide in our participation in sound and ethically based research that conforms with applicable regulations.

 As is the case with CASLM staff, if students and researchers are provided access to your private information, they are sworn to an oath of confidentiality that they are held to.
 Your consent will be sought when required.